Tusharg376/project-urlShortner/README.md

 - Use a valid HTTP status code meant for a redirection scenario.
 - Return a suitable error for a url not found
 - Return HTTP status 400 for an invalid request

-## Testing
-- To test these apis create a new collection in Postman named Project 3 Url Shortner
-- Each api should have a new request in this collection
-- Each request in the collection should be rightly named.
-Eg  Url shorten, Get Url etc
-- Each member of each team should have their tests in running state

-## Phase II
-- Use caching while creating the shortened url to minimize db calls.
-- Implement what makes sense to you and we will build understanding over the demo discussion.
-- Figure out if you can also use caching while redirecting to the original url from the shortedned url

 ## Response